Close up of the hand of a PHS student holdidng an epee during Fencing class

 2. If needed, request assistance from an instructor or Onsite Volunteer.

-4. If needed, contact the Member Liaison to request a restorative circle with a trained volunteer; participants agree to abide by the resolution reached through the restorative circle process.
+4. If needed, contact the Member Liaison to request a restorative circle time with a trained volunteer; participants agree to abide by the resolution reached through the restorative circle process.

 Restorative Circle Process